gjwdyk/NGINX-Notes/NMS-Instance-Manager/KeyCloak/KeyCloak.md

 Basically only a collections of commands to reach certain goals, what's working and what's not working.
 The notes here follow the main and high level procedure described in [Lab Sample Integration to NGINX+](https://clouddocs.f5.com/training/community/nginx/html/class9/class9.html).

-First step on using the KeyCloak Admin API, is to obtain the admin's credential/token, so we can access the rest of the endpoints functions provided by the KeyCloak Admin API.
+First step on using the KeyCloak Admin API, is to obtain the admin's token, so we can access the rest of the endpoints/functions provided by the KeyCloak Admin API.
+In this example scenario, we assume the KeyCloak-Admin-API's Base-URL is `http://192.168.123.203:8080` ; which is also KeyCloak's Server's IP Address and the default port where KeyCloak's Web-based UI is listening.
+You will also need to provide admin's username and admin's password in order to obtain admin's token (in this example case, both admin's username and admin's password are `admin`).
+In this example scenario, we use only the default Realm `master`.
+Below is the format/syntax to obtain the admin token.

 ```
 curl --location --request POST http://192.168.123.203:8080/realms/master/protocol/openid-connect/token --header 'Content-Type: application/x-www-form-urlencoded' --data-urlencode 'username=admin' --data-urlencode 'password=admin' --data-urlencode 'grant_type=password' --data-urlencode 'client_id=admin-cli'
 ```

-Example:
+Example execution and result:

 ```
 ubuntu@Client:~$ curl --location --request POST http://192.168.123.203:8080/realms/master/protocol/openid-connect/token --header 'Content-Type: application/x-www-form-urlencoded' --data-urlencode 'username=admin' --data-urlencode 'password=admin' --data-urlencode 'grant_type=password' --data-urlencode 'client_id=admin-cli'